2024 Oscar Predictions: The Frontrunners and Their Challengers

 - Acting frontrunners are in the film:

-Usually you get to Best Picutre by following the actors who are either headed for nominations or wins.
-All of the so-called frontrunners also have acting frontruners.
+Usually you get to Best Picture by following the actors who are either headed for nominations or wins — all of the so-called frontrunners also have acting frontruners.

 Best Picture — Frontrunners: